huang-njust/schedule/README.md

 This program is to search a scheduling path from an initial state to a given goal state of a place-timed Petri net of RASs by using A* search and its variants.

-It is written in C#.
+It is written by using C#.

 The related papers are: